DeFiCh/pinkpaper/loan/README.md

 User is able to freely open a vault and deposit tokens to a vault.
 Vault is transferable to other owners, including being controlled by multisig address.

+### Collateral DFI requirement

+Vault's collateral requires at least 50% of it to be DFI.

+When depositing non-DFI collateral to a vault, it needs to ensure that the resulting DFI proportion of for vault's collateral is at least 50% or more, or the deposit transaction should fail.

+This requirement is only checked upon deposited and does not play a role in liquidation.
+For instance, if at the time of posit, a vault's DFI collateral is 52%, but falls to 49% without any further deposit.
+This WILL NOT trigger liquidation as long as vault's minimum collateralization ratio condition is still met.

 ## Liquidation

 Liquidation occurs when the collateralization ratio of a vault falls below its minimum.
 Liquidation is crucial in ensuring that all loan tokens are sufficiently over-collateralized to support its price.